Kent State College of Business Administration Names Emmanuel Dechenaux, Ph.D., Interim Associate Dean for Administration

 KENT, Ohio – Emmanuel Dechenaux, Ph.D., professor of economics and director of the Ph.D. program at Kent State University's College of Business Administration, has been named Interim Associate Dean for Administration effective January 6, 2020.

-In this role, Dechenaux will take on broad responsibilities for personnel, quality assurance, and budgeting for the academic departments and the Career Services Office.
-Additionally, he will assist the Dean of the College with external outreach programs, including funding, development and accreditation.
+In this role, Dechenaux will take on broad responsibilities for personnel, quality assurance and oversight of the academic departments and the Career Services Office.

-“Dr. Dechenaux brings a valuable skillset to the college,” said Deborah F. Spake, Ph.D., Dean of the College of Business Administration.
-“His leadership in planning and identifying trends will help elevate the college in programming and profile as we seek to increase rankings.”
+“Dr. Dechenaux brings a valuable skillset to the Dean’s Office,” said Deborah F. Spake, Ph.D., Dean of the College of Business Administration.
+“His expertise in economics and trend analysis will help elevate the college's programming and profile as we seek to increase rankings.”

 "I look forward to joining the Dean's Office to serve as interim Associate Dean for Administration,” Dechenaux said.
 “I look forward to contributing to the College in an impactful way that has positive returns for faculty, staff and students.”

 Dechenaux will step into the role of Associate Dean following the retirement of Donald Williams, Ph.D., who served in many administrative positions at Kent State during his tenure, including economics department chair, Ph.D. in business administration program director, associate director for comparative and international programs, associate dean of the College of Business Administration and dean of the Honors College.